Registration Open for 2019 Court Interpreter Orientation WorkshopsPosted on Dec 12, 2018 in News & Reports, Press Releases

 HONOLULU – The Hawaii State Judiciary is seeking individuals who speak English and another language, as well as certified sign language interpreters to become court interpreters.
-Register today for one of the workshops, which is a mandatory requirement to become a Judiciary court interpreter.
+Register today for one of the workshops.
+This is a mandatory requirement to become a Judiciary court interpreter.

 The two-day workshops will be held: